Supova/Speaker-Recognition-System/README.md

 The video must be in mp4 format and may be recorded using zoom, quicktime, or any software.
 Both members must be present and both should discuss their works and contributions.
 The video needs to be submitted as a link on Github at the final deadline (11:59PM) March 20th.
 (Submit by text on the same final project assignment text entry on link to the Github video file).

+TEST 1:

+TEST 2:
+In Matlab one can play the sound file using “sound”.
+Record the sampling rate and compute how many milliseconds of speech are contained in a block of 256 samples?

+Now plot the signal to view it in the time domain.
+It should be obvious that the raw data are long and may need to be normalized because of different strengths.

+Use STFT to generate periodogram.
+Locate the region in the plot that contains most of the energy, in time (msec) and frequency (in Hz) of the input speech signal.
+Try different frame size: for example N = 128, 256 and 512.
+In each case, set the frame increment M to be about N/3.

+TEST 3:

+TEST 4:

+TEST 5:

+TEST 6:

+TEST 7:

+TEST 8:

+TEST 9: